Site icon Circuit Ideas for You

 Formulas:

-In the above circuit, a lithium-ion batteries capacity is determined using the following formula:
+In this circuit we CAN check a lithium-ion batteries capacity using this formula:

-Capacity (mAh) = Discharge Current (mA) x Discharge Time (Hours)
+Capacity (mAh) = Discharge Current (mA) × Discharge Time (Hours)

 How to Build: